Handout for Students

 - Make sure you have NO holds on your record.
 (Flashline / Student/Resources / Courses and Registration / Check Registration Status/View Holds)

 - Make certain that your academic and financial records are in order.
-If you have any questions, please contact the Bursar's office in the Michael Schwartz Center.
+If you have any questions, please contact One Stop.

 All students are enrolled in courses for credit.
 This means that you will be given a grade for each class you take.
 The grades you can earn are:

 Based on the grades you earn, the university registrar will calculate your GPA (grade point average).
-Students can advance to the next level if their grades are A, B or C. When the semester is over, you can request your transcript from the Registrar's office in the Michael Schwartz Center.
-Any exchange students who would like Kent State University to send their transcripts to their home universities need to sign a special release form at the beginning of the semester.
+Students can advance to the next level if their grades are A, B or C. When the semester is over, you can request your transcript from the University Registrar.
+Any visiting students who would like Kent State University to send their transcripts to their home universities need to sign a special release form at the beginning of the semester.